Ankushowdhball/IBM-Data-Science-Capstone-SpaceX/README.md

 📍 Full dashboard and machine learning workflow built from scratch using real-world SpaceX launch data.

-📚 Table of Contents
+## 📚 Table of Contents

-Problem Statement
+1. Problem Statement

-Project Structure
+2. Project Structure

-Methodology
+3. Methodology

-Dashboard Preview
+4. Dashboard Preview

-Modeling & Results
+5. Modeling & Results

-Key Skills & Tools
+6. Key Skills & Tools

-Certificate
+7. Certificate

-🎯 Problem Statement
+## 🎯 Problem Statement
 SpaceX drastically reduces launch costs by recovering and reusing rocket boosters.
-Can we predict if a Falcon 9 first-stage will land successfully, and visualize what influences success?
+Can we predict whether a Falcon 9 first-stage will land successfully and visualize the factors that influence success?

 This solution empowers decision-making for bidding, cost estimation, and evaluating launch feasibility.

-🗂 Project Structure
+## 🗂 Project Structure
 bash
 Copy
 Edit